Transparency: Effective Communication in the Modern-Day Workplace

-As an accounting professional, you provide financial transparency to your clients, but how do you rate yourself on giving this level of visibility to employees in your practice?
+As a business professional, you provide service transparency to your clients, but how do you rate yourself on giving this level of visibility to employees in your practice?
 You will have more success when your team see themselves as partners in the business rather than hired hands.

 Three ways your business will thrive with more open communication